brevzin/cpp_proposals/4022_remove_try_append_range/remove-try_append_range.md

 ```
 :::

 During the discussion of this paper at a recent LEWG telecon, a few issues came up with this particular member function that lead us to conclude that we should remove it for C++26 so that we have more time to figure out how it should behave in C++29.
+This also addresses [PL-006](https://github.com/cplusplus/nbballot/issues/813).

 # Issues